aGIToz/kFineTuning/README.md

 This summary is only useful if you are familiar with theory of CNN's.
 Check out these two excellent tutorial if you are a complete beginner 1.[Kera's official](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) and 2.[P jay's blog on medium](https://medium.com/@14prakash/transfer-learning-using-keras-d804b2e04ef8)

 ## Key params
-- This project is useful if one has a labeled dataset(doesn't matter what so ever) of the order of at least 1k(1360 images in present case) and  one needs a CNN classfier for prediction on new smaples.
+- This project is useful if one has a labeled dataset(doesn't matter what so ever) of the order of at least 1k and  one needs a CNN classfier for prediction on new smaples.
 Just replace the flowers17 dataset with your dataset.
 Make sure that path of an image in your dataset is like this, ***yourDataset/Class1/image_x, yourDataset/Class2/image_y*** etc.
 - One can determine the batch size, epochs for warm-up phase, epochs for final phase, the layers of CNN's body to be unfreezed after warm-up phase in ***conf/myConfig.py***.

 ## Commands